 Zander W. Blasingame

-I am currently a Ph.D. student at Clarkson University studying guided and reverisble generation with diffusion models.
-Lately, I’ve been interested in neural differential equations, score-based generative models, rough path theory for ML, and AI for science applications.
+I am currently a postdoctoral researcher at Clarkson University studying inference-time control of flow/diffusion models.
+Lately, I’ve been interested in neural differential equations, score-based generative models, rough path theory for ML, and applications in ai4science.
 Recent research has focused on bespoke ODE/SDE solvers for the gradients of diffusion models, greedy algorithms for guided generation, and reversible solvers for diffusion models.
-I work in the CAMEL group and I am advised by Dr. Chen Liu.
+Previously, I received my Ph.D. in Electrical and Computer Engineering from Clarkson University in 2025 supervised by Dr. Chen Liu.
 Previously, I received my B.Sc. in Computer Engineering from Clarkson University in 2018.

 All of Christ, for all of life.

-I am currently looking for research positions in industry/academia with particular interest topics related to neural differential equations, rough path theory for ML, AI for science, and guided generation for diffusion models.
+I am currently looking for research positions in industry/academia with particular interest topics related to ai4science, neural differential equations, and flow/diffusion models.

 Latest News